esentri/domainlifecycles/readme_json_mapping.md

-## NitroX Domain Lifecycles JSON Mapping
+## Domain Lifecycles JSON Mapping

-NitroX DLC supports serialization and deserialization of JSON to/from Java based DomainObjects via a [Jackson](https://github.com/FasterXML/jackson) extension.
+DLC supports serialization and deserialization of JSON to/from Java based DomainObjects via a [Jackson](https://github.com/FasterXML/jackson) extension.

 The support of concepts of Domain Driven Design (DDD) and Java class structures that correspond to DDD concepts